paultopia/conlaw_casebook/combined_draft_spring_2022.md

 Given the empirical and local value-laden nature of the questions that lie at the heart of the issue, why, in a Nation whose Constitution foresees democratic decisionmaking, is it so fundamental a matter as to require taking that power from the people?
 What is it here that the people did not know?
 What is it that a judge knows better?

 In sum, the police power, the superiority of legislative decisionmaking, the need for local decisionmaking, the comparative desirability of democratic decisionmaking, the lack of a manageable judicial standard, and the life-threatening harm that may flow from striking down regulations all argue against incorporation.
 Where the incorporation of other rights has been at issue, some of these problems have arisen.
 But in this instance all these problems are present, all at the same time, and all are likely to be present in most, perhaps nearly all, of the cases in which the constitutionality of a gun regulation is at issue.
 At the same time, the important factors that favor incorporation in other instances— e.g., the protection of broader constitutional objectives—are not present here.
 The upshot is that all factors militate against incorporation—with the possible exception of historical factors.

+\newpage

 # Incorporation and Second Amendment

 The basic problem that incorporation solves is really simple: the Bill of Rights only, on its terms, applies to the federal government.
 It's full of lines like "Congress shall make no law," rather than "the states shall make no law."